Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 • Proenzymes - blood coagulation factors and fibrinolysis systems

-Saliva carbohydrates
+saliva carbohydrates

-Saliva lipids
+saliva lipids

 The ducts of three pairs of large salivary glands flow into the oral cavity: parotid, submandibular, sublingual and many small glands located on the surface of the tongue and in the mucous membrane of the palate and cheeks.
-The parotid glands and glands located on the lateral surfaces of the tongue are serous (proteinaceous).
+The parotid glands and glands located on the lateral surfaces of the tongue are serous (protein).
 Their secret contains a lot of water, protein and salts.
-The glands located at the root of the tongue, hard and soft palate, belong to the mucous salivary glands, the secret of which contains a lot of mucin.
+The glands located on the root of the tongue, hard and soft palate, belong to the mucous salivary glands, the secret of which contains a lot of mucin.
 The submandibular and sublingual glands are mixed.

 The composition and properties of saliva

-Saliva has the following functions.
+Saliva performs the following functions.

 Digestive function - it was mentioned above.

-Trophic function.
+trophic function.
 Saliva is a source of calcium, phosphorus, zinc for the formation of tooth enamel.

 Human saliva is 99% water.
-The remaining one percent contains many substances important for digestion, dental health and the control of the growth of microorganisms in the oral cavity.
+The remaining one percent contains many substances important for digestion, dental health and control of the growth of microorganisms in the oral cavity.

-Blood plasma is used as a base from which the salivary glands extract some substances.
+Blood plasma is used as a base from which the salivary glands extract certain substances.
 The composition of human saliva is very rich, even with current technologies, scientists have not studied it 100%.
 To this day, researchers are finding new enzymes and components of saliva.

 It has been established that the most high level saliva secretion occurs in childhood and gradually decreases until the age of five.
 It is colorless, with a specific gravity of 1.002 to 1.012.
 The normal pH of human saliva is 6.
-The pH level of saliva is influenced by the buffers it contains:
+The pH level of saliva is affected by the buffers it contains:

 1. carbohydrate